beothorn/automataCraft/README.md

 - A bedrock placeholder block
 - A automata placeholder block

 To use it add a start block, a 3x3 block construction for the result blocks, another 3x3 block construction for the pattern match blocks and another terminator and the automata block.

-After creating the pattern, place the automata block and it will load the pattern.
+After creating the pattern, place the automata block.
+The patterns will be loaded and the automata block will change from black to red.

 Empty blocks (air) matches any block type.